“Use the right tool for the job.”

 It’s a timeless saying that gets to the heart of problem-solving.
 The right tool can save us countless hours of stress and enable us to focus on other things.

-Yet this saying misses something crucial: how do you use that right tool?
+Yet this saying misses something crucial: how do you use that right tool most effectively?

-Sales and territory managers may, therefore, get a lot of use from Salesforce Territory Management.
+Sales and territory managers can get a lot of use from Salesforce Territory Management.
 This powerful solution allows them to assign accounts to their sales reps, run reports, track opportunities, and more.

-Salesforce Territory Management can also be a beast that, when not used properly, can mess with user permissions, missing accounts, and more.
+However, Salesforce Territory Management can also be a beast that, when not used properly, mess with user permissions, missing accounts, and more.

 In other words, the right tool for the job only works when used correctly.
 We’re here to make sure you’re doing just that.